 Take a deep breath — but maybe not too deep.

-According to the Health Effect Institute's 2018 State of Global Air Report, more than 95 percent of the world's population is breathing in air that exceed pollution levels deemed safe by the World Health Organization.
+According to the Health Effect Institute's 2018 State of Global Air Report, more than 95 percent of the world's population is breathing in air that exceeds pollution levels deemed safe by the World Health Organization.
 Developing countries are bearing the bulk of this burden as economic development outpaces environmental safeguards.

 Relying on satellite data and air monitoring systems from around the world, the report highlights the density of outdoor polluted air, or ambient air, with a particular focus on air particulate matter less than or equal to 2.5 micrometers in diameter.
 Worldwide exposure to this particulate matter contributed to 4.1 million deaths in 2016 — the year from which the most recent data is available — making it the sixth leading cause of death around the world behind high blood pressure, smoking and various diet-related causes, according to the report.